tedeschi1/azureNetworkingTerraform/README.md

 The CIDR and Count functions are used to dynamically create the number of required subnets and assign address space to each of the subnets in the spoke VNET.
   The "subnet-count" varible dictates the number of subnets to be create in the spoke VNET The "vnet-address-space" variable is used by the CIDR function to break up the VNET address space and assign networks to the subnets

+  All you need to do is populate the fields in the "terraform.tfvars" files with the appropriate vaules for your environment.